DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 "HE—IS—NOT—DEAD!" roared Harry.
 "SIRIUS!"

 "Dank you," he said gratefully, wiping the blood from his nose.
-Just then she saw Lupin dragging Harry with him forcefully as anger reflected in Harry's green eyes.
-Hermione's eyes whipped to the archway where the silvery veil fluttered, where Harry and Lupin had stood only moments ago, and sadness dawned on her
+She turned back just in time to see Lupin dragging Harry with him forcefully as anger reflected in Harry's piercing, green eyes, now overlaid with agony.
+Hermione's gaze whipped to the archway where the silvery veil fluttered, where Harry and Lupin had stood only moments ago, and sadness dawned on her when it all fell into place of what had happened there.

 "No," she whispered.